ovh/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 ## Instructions

-### First steps with an Opensearch index
+### First steps with an OpenSearch index

 #### Create an index

-There are two ways to create an Opensearch Index:
+There are two ways to create an OpenSearch Index:

 - Use the Logs Data Platform manager.
-- Use the Opensearch API.
+- Use the OpenSearch API.

-To create an Opensearch index with the Logs Data Platform manager, you need to go the index page and click on the `Add a new index`{.action} on the Opensearch index section
+To create an OpenSearch index with the Logs Data Platform manager, you need to go the index page and click on the `Add a new index`{.action} on the OpenSearch index section

 ![add index option](images/add_index.png){.thumbnail}